 - Ensuring low carbon, resilient, healthy homes and places

-Note: These monitoring reports do not capture the impacts of Covid-19.
-For the most recent data available for Auckland (for example on the economic impacts of Covid-19) go to Auckland Council's Research and Evaluation Unit website in the ‘new on Knowledge Auckland’ section.
+Note: The Three Yearly Progress Report does not capture the impacts of COVID-19.
+For the most recent data available for Auckland (for example on the economic impacts of COVID-19), see the Auckland Council's Research and Evaluation Unit website in the ‘new on Knowledge Auckland’ section.